Winner · Zama Developer Program — Mainnet Season 2

 Next

-• Real attester integration
+• Real attester integrations (regulated KYC/AML providers)

-Building a confidential primitive on Zama.
+Building confidential compliance on Zama.